arasgungore/NandGame/README.md

 ### Equal to Zero
 ![Equal to Zero](arithmetic/equal_to_zero.png)
 4 components used.
-10 nand gates in total.
+10 NAND gates in total.
 This is optimal!

 ### Less than Zero
 ![Less than Zero](arithmetic/less_than_zero.png)